cloudberrydb/bootcamp/101-cbdb-tutorials/101-4-data-loading.md

     [gpadmin@mdw faa]$ gpload -f gpload.yaml -l gpload.log
     ```

-    Summary: At the end of this guide, you would have successfully used gpload to load data into Greenplum.
+    Summary: At the end of this guide, you would have successfully used gpload to load data into CloudberryDB.
 Make sure to check the logs for any warnings or errors to ensure data consistency and integrity.

 ### Create and load fact tables